DoMyLLC.com DoMyLLC.com

 A business owner’s personal and company finances are considered the same in a sole proprietorship.
 So, if there’s an accident and an employee pursues legal action, or an employee makes a mistake that leaves a customer unhappy, the owner could be left personally financially responsible.
 An LLC separates personal from LLC finances, so financial matters that affect the company can’t touch the owners personal savings.

-You Want To Get A Loan
+You Want to Get a Loan

 LLC status brings more tax and administrative complexity, but it also opens up business opportunities.
 If a business is seeking loans for expansion, banks and other lenders are more receptive to an LLC than a sole proprietorship.